AdobeDocs/campaign-standard.en/help/designing/using/overview.md

   See [Adding inline styling attributes](../../designing/using/styles.md#adding-inline-styling-attributes).

+* If you import ZIP files containing your HTML content, use regular CSS.
+SCSS style sheets are not supported.

 * Settle your branding easily by creating and reusing content fragments to keep consistency across your marketing campaigns.

   See [Creating a content fragment](../../designing/using/using-reusable-content.md#creating-a-content-fragment).

-### Content design best practices {#content-design-best-practices}

-To ensure the editor's optimal operation, we recommend observing the following guidelines:

-* SCSS style sheets are not supported.
-Use regular CSS if you import ZIP files containing your HTML content.
 * When editing **email content**:

   Preview your messages before sending them.
 Adobe Campaign offers a way to test email rendering using Litmus.
 For more on this, see [Email rendering](../../sending/using/email-rendering.md).

-More design and general best practices regarding messages are presented in the following Adobe Campaign step-by-step guide: [Delivery best practices with Adobe Campaign](https://docs.campaign.adobe.com/doc/standard/getting_started/en/ACS_DeliveryBestPractices.html ).
+More design and general best practices regarding messages are presented in the following Adobe Campaign step-by-step guide: [Delivery best practices with Adobe Campaign](https://docs.campaign.adobe.com/doc/standard/getting_started/en/ACS_DeliveryBestPractices.html).

 ### Email Designer limitations {#email-designer-limitations}